entelognathus/agnathan-phylogeny/agnathan character list.md

 135. Denticulate/cuspidate elements of feeding apparatus, perioral: 0, absent; 1, present.
 > Miyashita *et al*.
 (2019), Character 1; Miyashita *et al*.
 (2021), Character 1; Dearden *et al*.
 (2023), Character 1.

+Following the original scoring strategy for this character we have scored heterostracans as 1 based on the ornamentation of their oral plates, and Eriptychius 1 due to denticles on the surface of the plates adjacent to the mouth.

 136. Perioral feeding elements: 0, continuous epidermal covering; 1, discontinuous arrangement.
 > Miyashita *et al*.
 (2019), Character 1; Miyashita *et al*.
 (2021), Character 1; Dearden *et al*.
 (2023), Character 1.